tytydraco/yessleep/out/For_the_third_night_in_a_row_they_have_broken_into_my_home_And_yet_they_have_not_taken_me.md

 I feel my heart begin to race and my head begin to pound.
 I’ve worked so hard to spare them from this.
 Not here.
 Anywhere but here.

-I HAVE to keep the safe.
+I HAVE to keep them safe.

 “Couldn’t sleep?”